pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 > **Note:**
 >
 > If you did not set a token in Diag before uploading data, Diag reports the upload failed and reminds you to set a token.
-To get a token, see [the second step in Prerequisites](#prerequisites).
+To set a token, see [the second step in Prerequisites](#prerequisites).

 #### Method 1.
 Upload directly